Skip to main content

 • The Governor’s Office of Community Service works to promote and expand national service and volunteer opportunities in Montana and administers AmeriCorps grants made to Montana-based organizations.

-• The Corps Network is the national association for service and conservation corps, and provides critical leadership to the Corps movement and to our nation’s Service and Conservation Corps.
+• We're a proud member of The Corps Network!
+The Corps Network is the national association for service and conservation corps, and provides critical leadership to the Corps movement and to our nation’s Service and Conservation Corps.

 Government Partners